 Oh and to help you plan the rest of your trip, we've got lots more tips.
 Here's our complete guide to planning your trip to Beijing.

 Know This About Beijing

-This city is huge (very huge), so picking a place to stay that's close to the places you want to see is going to be crucial.
-We suggest booking a place in the Dongcheng District which is where you'll find most of the tourist attractions on your itinerary (places like Tiananmen Square, the Temple of Heaven, the Wangfujing Walking Street) and others.
+This city is huge (very huge).
+Although Beijing's metro makes it incredibly easy to get around the city, it's a good idea to choose somewhere to stay that's near most of the sites you're planning to see so that you can cut down some of your transportation time.
+We suggest booking a place in the Dongcheng District —there you'll find most of the tourist attractions on your itinerary (places like Tiananmen Square, the Temple of Heaven, the Wangfujing Walking Street) and others.

 - Red Lantern Hostel

 - 365 Inn

 - Sitting On The City Walls Courtyard Hostel

 We've heard that the rooms are clean and full of charm.
 It also has a great location and within walking distance of three subway stations (which is the best way to get around Beijing), it won't take you long to get to The Forbidden City and other popular areas of downtown Beijing.

 You can book a good variety of tours through the hostel and they offer several different tours of the Great Wall.

 Dorm rooms start at around $20 a night.
 Book here.